MicrosoftDocs/sql-docs/docs/connect/ado-net/sqlclient-troubleshooting-guide.md

   **Recommended Solution:** There are two available options to fix this issue:

     1. Install the target SQL Server's TLS/SSL certificate in the client environment.
 It will be validated if encryption is needed.
-    2. Set the "TrustServerCertificate=true" property in the connection string.
+    2. (Less secure) Set the "TrustServerCertificate=true" property in the connection string.

   **Insecure solution:** Disable the "Force Encryption" setting on SQL Server.